 Reasons to avoid a houseboat experience

 • We usually do not recommend houseboats for solo travelers, as the experience, although relaxing, can get lonely.
-The houseboat experience is ideal for 2 to 4 people.
+The Kerala houseboat experience is ideal for 2 to 4 people.

 • Another important aspect is the environmental impact.
 Motorized houseboats require fuel and produce emissions that cause a lot of noise and water pollution, affecting the fragile backwaters ecosystem.
 It also disturbs the local wildlife.